bruno-gelb/bo2_splitscreen/README.md

 install latest [Sandboxie](https://www.sandboxie.com/AllVersions).
 The official site is garbage, so you may use a mirror.

+create 4 boxes in Sandboxies: `bo2_splitscreen_0`, `bo2_splitscreen_1`, `bo2_splitscreen_2`, `bo2_splitscreen_3`,
+configure in each one of them direct access to Steam install directory, Steam libraries and Borderlands 2 directory withing My Documents.

-disable steam cloud sync for your Borderlands 2 saves (Steam -> Library -> Borderlands 2 -> Properties .. -> Updates -> Steam Cloud -> Enable Steam Cloud sync for Borderlands 2).
+disable steam cloud sync for your Borderlands 2 saves
+(`Steam -> Library -> Borderlands 2 -> Properties .. -> Updates -> Steam Cloud -> Enable Steam Cloud sync for Borderlands 2`).
 This is necessary since you'll be running multiple instances from the single Steam user.

 ```bash
 pipenv install